-People convicted of drunk driving in Nevada may be required to get "ignition interlock devices" installed in their cars as part of their Nevada DUI penalties.
+Under Nevada Senate Bill 259, people convicted of drunk driving in Nevada are required to get "ignition interlock devices" installed in their cars as part of their Nevada DUI penalties.
 An ignition interlock device (IID)..also called a breath interlock device (BID)...prevents a vehicle from starting if it detects alcohol on the driver's breath.

 Using IIDs is a mandatory sentencing term in Nevada when a defendant gets convicted of either: